3-Week Intensive Language Study Tour

 If you are a student at the University of Adelaide and would like to claim credit for your Chinese language studies during the tour you will need to enrol in (CHIN 2007 EX or CHIN 3010 EX).
 This is a 3-unit course.
 Make sure you check with your Faculty to confirm this course fits in your program.

-On the first day of arrival participants will assemble in Jinan where students will be paired for their twin-share accommodation at the University of Shandong.
+On the first day of arrival participants will assemble in Beijing where students will get to know fellow participants in the group.
+Taking tours to the Great Wall and other famous sights including the Forbidden City and Tiananmen square.
+In Jinan, participants will be paired for their twin-share accommodation at the University of Shandong.
 The following day students will undertake a Chinese Proficiency Test to be streamed into suitable classes.
-Chinese classes will run every week day (mornings or afternoons) for two and a half weeks.
+Chinese classes will run every weekday (mornings or afternoons) for two and a half weeks.
 There will also be tours to Daming Lake and The Shandong Museum and well as cultural classes and activities.

 On weekends students are also free to explore Jinan and surrounds and practice their newly acquired Chinese language skills!

 Following the final exam, the group departs Jinan by train to Qufu to tour around Confucius' home town.
 There will be visits to heritage sites including Confucius House, Temple and Forest.
-The following day students leave for Beijing, to see the famous sights such as of the Great Wall.
-After the tour concludes participants depart Beijing for return to Australia (or stay on in China if you prefer).
+The following day students leave for Shanghai, to see the Bund, Shanghai financial centre and more.
+After the tour concludes participants depart Shanghai for return to Australia (or stay on in China if you prefer).

 Items included in the program price are: